openkraken/website/docs/guide/basic/layout.en-US.md

 1. static: static positioning, the default value, the label is laid out according to the current position in the document flow, and the specified top, right, bottom, left and z-index properties are invalid.

-2. relative: relative positioning, the label is first placed in the position when the positioning is not added, and then the label position is adjusted without changing the page layout (therefore, the position of the label will be left blank when the positioning is not added)
+2. relative: relative positioning, the label is first placed in the position when the positioning is not added, and then the label position is adjusted without changing the page layout (therefore, the label will be left blank when the positioning is not added)

 3. Absolute: Absolute positioning, the label will be moved out of the normal document flow, and no space is reserved for the label.
 The label position is determined by specifying the offset of the label relative to the nearest non-static positioning ancestor label.